wahyu027/php-cli-windows/README.md

 # PHP CLI Windows 32 Bit Boilerplate

-This is a PHP 8.0.0 with Visual C++ Redistributable dll
+This is a PHP 8.0.0 with Visual C++ Redistributable dll library

 ## Why